-While many swear by cash back cards, you may have more opportunities to save money on travel with travel credit cards, which can be even more enticing.
-With a cash back card, you might be able to earn a few hundred dollars in rewards, but the value proposition of a travel card can be greater.
-You may be able to save hundreds or even thousands of dollars by using your points and miles for hotels and airfare — which is far beyond what most cash back cards can give you.
+While many swear by cash back cards, saving on travel through travel credit cards can be even more enticing.
+With a cash back card, for example, you might be able to earn a few hundred dollars in rewards each year.
+But the value proposition of a travel card can be greater.
+You may be able to save hundreds or even thousands of dollars using your points and miles for hotels and airfare — far beyond what most cash back cards can give you.

 Plus, if you’re loyal to a specific airline or hotel brand, you can earn directly with that brand using a co-branded airline or hotel credit card (which can also help you reach elite status).

 Flexible rewards and redemptions

 There are many flexible travel rewards cards available that will offer you more options for redeeming your hard-earned points or miles.
 Many of these cards allow you to transfer your points or miles to airline or hotel partners, which is often a more valuable redemption option.